Po-Hsuan-Huang/SixthSenseStockPicker/WALKTHROUGH.md

-# Synesthetic Stock Radar - Walkthrough
+# Stock Omniverse - Walkthrough

 ## Overview
 We have successfully rebuilt the Synesthetic Stock Radar using React + Three.js!
 The application now features a performant 3D physics engine, interactive controls, and a premium dark space theme.